 The Blackdown Hills Area of Outstanding Natural Beauty (AONB) has a suite of special qualities that together make it unique and outstanding, underpinning its designation as a nationally important protected landscape (designated in 1991).
 An extensive and connected field boundary network is one of special qualities that underpin its designation.

-The Blackdown Hills AONB case study will explore the historic landscape character of the AONB, looking at the pattern of fields, boundaries and linear landscape features of this ‘everyday’ but extremely special farmed and managed landscape.
-It will consider the heritage assets that are integral to these patterns (e.g. prehistoric enclosures, parish boundaries) and those that are regularly associated with them (e.g. orchards within former extractive pits; veteran hedgerow trees and catch-meadow irrigation systems).
-The case study will look at the landscape as a provider of different and varied ecosystem services.
+The Blackdown Hills AONB case study, An integrated approach to valuing environmental capital and services (boundaries and linear landscape features), explores the historic landscape character of the AONB, looking at the pattern of fields, boundaries and linear landscape features of this ‘everyday’ but extremely special farmed and managed landscape.
+It considers the heritage assets that are integral to these patterns (e.g. prehistoric enclosures, parish boundaries) and those that are regularly associated with them (e.g. orchards within former extractive pits; veteran hedgerow trees and catch-meadow irrigation systems).
+The case study looks at the landscape as a provider of different and varied ecosystem services.

 The Blackdown Hills is an isolated, unspoilt rural area and remains relatively undisturbed by modern development and so ancient landscape features, special habitats, historical and archaeological remains have survived intact.
 The traditional pattern of villages, hamlets, paths and roads remains largely unchanged and there is an identifiable and characteristic vernacular, pastoral landscape.
 There is a diversity of landscape patterns and pictures.
 The visual quality of the landscape is high and is derived from the complex patterns and mosaics of landscapes.